 sudo apt-get update

 3. Install MySQL

 You install MySQL to create a database for Interana metadata.
 This step is necessary for all single node clusters, but only required for the config node of a multi-node cluster.
-For more information, see Install multi-node Interana on VMware.
+For more information, see Install multi-node Interana.

 To install MySQL for Interana, do the following:

 - Enter the following command in a terminal window.

 sudo apt-get -y install mysql-server

 - In the MySQL Package Configuration window, enter a password for the MySQL root user.
 We'll refer to this as the MySQL root password later on.

 4. Install Interana

 Now that MySQL is installed, you are ready to install the Interana software.
 You can install Interana with the typical settings, or install Interana with custom settings.
 Review the list of customizable Interana settings before you begin a customized installation.